Graduate Programs Academic Bulletin (Academic Handbook)

 There is no specific way to “study” for the Major Field Test.
 Information regarding the examination can be found at https://www.ets.org/s/mft/pdf/mft_mba_flyer.pdf.
-Students will take the Major Field Test as part of the MBA 790 “Strategic Management ‘Live Case’ Seminar” course.
+Students will take the Major Field Test during their last semester of MBA coursework.

 Students enrolled in the LFSB Graduate Programs Program may need to withdraw from their program.
 Students can receive a full tuition refund for the courses they are enrolled in at the time of withdrawal provided the withdrawal form is submitted by the fifth day of the term.
 No refund will be made after the fifth day of a term.
 To withdraw from a graduate program complete the Program Withdrawal Form and submit it to the Graduate Programs Office.